api3dao/airnode/packages/validator/README.md

 ### Target path

 `__target` in actions specifies path to parameter that will be modified, there can be an array in this path, to deal with this path can contain `[]` which will push back new item into the array and use it in the target, or path can use `[_]` which points to last item in the array.
 Parameter from path where the action is located can be accessed via `{{X}}`, where X is position of the parameter in the path numbered from 0.
+Target path can also include keyword `__all`, in which the action will be performed on every child of previous element.

 #### Template